 - Garlic (Aglio): Garlic play a fundamental part in Italian cooking, particularly southern Italian cooking, but, contrary to popular belief, Italians use always use garlic with discretion, even in the south.
 More of than not, a garlic clove or two is slightly crushed to release its juices, sautéed gently in oil and then removed from the dish.
 Overly garlicky pasta sauces—just like so called ‘garlic bread’—are Italian-American inventions.
 As with black pepper, there are some dishes where the garlic is supposed to stand out, but the two that immediately come to mind—bagna caoda and pesto alla genovese—are northern, not southern dishes.

 - Onion (Cipolla): Yellow onions will do for making a soffritto and most other uses in Italian cooking.
-The red onion, however, is typical of Tuscan cooking and practically a must for certain dishes where onion is to be used raw, like panzanella or fagioli e tonno, although the mild white onions, as well as the wonderfully sweet Vidalia onions, work very well in Italian dishes.
+The red onion, however, is typical of Tuscan cooking and practically a must for certain dishes where onion is to be used raw, like panzanella or fagioli e tonno, although the mild white onions, as well as the wonderfully sweet Vidalia onions, work quite well in Italian dishes.
 If you only have yellow onions and plan to use them raw, soak them in several changes of cold water and rinse them well; this will take some of the harshness away.

-- Parsley (Prezzemolo): Parsley is so common in Italian cooking that if you say someone is ‘like parsley’—’è come il prezzemolo‘—you mean that they keep turning up everywhere (often with the implication that you’re not necessarily thrilled to see them…) Parsley is a common ingredient in the ubiquitous soffritto, as noted above, and it is used to top off dishes, especially garlic and oil based pasta dishes where grated cheese is not called for (see below) like the classic aglio, olio e peperoncino.
+- Parsley (Prezzemolo): Parsley is so common in Italian cooking that if you say someone is ‘like parsley’—è come il prezzemolo—you mean that they keep turning up everywhere (often with the implication that you’re not necessarily thrilled to see them…) Parsley is a common ingredient in the ubiquitous soffritto, as noted above, and it is used to top off dishes, especially garlic and oil based pasta dishes where grated cheese is not called for (see below) like the classic aglio, olio e peperoncino.

 Here’s another category of flavorings that are used less today than traditionally, largely due to health concerns.
 But cured meats can add a depth of flavor that cannot be achieved any other way.

 - Pancetta: Far and away the most common cured meat used in Italian cookery, pancetta is salt cured pork belly.
 Although often referred to in English as ‘Italian bacon’, pancetta is not smoked except in the northeastern part of the country, where the Austrian influence was strong.
 Pancetta comes either as a slab or rolled up looking a bit like a roast.
 Chopped up in a small dice, it is a common feature of soffritti and is particularly useful in bean dishes, stews and meat-based pasta sauces.
 Pancetta is the sine qua non for making the classic Roman pasta dishes spaghetti alla carbonara and bucatini all’amatriciana.
 Although perhaps more typical of cold weather months, I usually keep a chunk of pancetta in my fridge all year round.
 It also freezes well and defrosts in no time.
 Sliced pancetta is not very well suited to cooking—try to look for the whole slab or roll, and ask for a good chunk that you can cut up yourself as you need it.
 (It will also keep fresher for longer this way.)
-In Italy, it is not uncommon to find pre-cubed pancetta, and I have very occasionally seen this kind of pancetta in the US.
+In Italy, it is not uncommon to find pre-cubed pancetta, and happily we are beginning to see this kind of pancetta in the US.

 - Prosciutto (Prosciutto crudo).
 Prosciutto is sometimes used instead of pancetta as a flavoring element in soffritti.
 It provides a more ‘refined’ flavor.
 Prosciutto fat is sometimes used in pasta sauces as well.
 Perhaps it most famous use in cooking is in the Roman classic saltimbocca alla romana.
 I generally don’t keep prosciutto around, but buy it as I need it.
 Cooked ham, or prosciutto cotto, is used for a limited number of dishes, generally more modern ones such as fettuccine alla papalina.